flaport/fdtd/readme.md

     name: str = None,
 )
 ```

-And also just like an `fdtd.Object`, an `fdtd.Source` size is defined by its
+And also just like an `fdtd.Object`, an `fdtd.LineSource` size is defined by its
 placement on the grid:
 ```python
 grid[7.5e-6:8.0e-6, 11.8e-6:13.0e-6, 0] = fdtd.LineSource(
     period = 1550e-9 / (3e8), name="source"
 )
 ```
 However, it is important to note that in this case a `LineSource` is added to
 the grid, i.e. the source spans the diagonal of the cube defined by the slices.
 Internally, these slices will be converted into lists to ensure this behavior:
 ```python
 print(grid.source)
 ```

         LineSource(period=14, power=1.0, phase_shift=0.0, name='source')
             @ x=[48, ... , 51], y=[76, ... , 83], z=[0, ... , 0]

 Note that one could also have supplied lists to index the grid in the first